 How Much Is My Case Worth?

-The value of a final medical report in workers’ compensation is based strictly on what the doctors have said in their conclusions about your impairment and the predicted medical treatment you may need in the future.
-The doctors are required to refer to the American Medical Association Guides to the Evaluation of Permanent Impairment, Fifth Edition, to assess your degree of permanent impairment.
+The value of a final medical report in workers’ compensation is based strictly on doctors’ conclusions about your impairment and the predicted medical treatment you may need in the future.
+The doctors who report in workers’ compensation cases are required to refer to the “American Medical Association Guides to the Evaluation of Permanent Impairment,” Fifth Edition, to assess the degree of permanent impairment.

 Permanent disability in workers’ compensation is not the same as permanent disability in a civil case.
 In such cases, you can recover expenses for inconvenience, pain, suffering and future loss of earnings.
 None of those factors are calculated in workers’ compensation.